act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Passed Example 9

-Even though the text is in a shadow DOM tree, the text is part of a child [text node](https://dom.spec.whatwg.org/#text) of an HTML in the flat tree and has sufficient contrast
+Even though the text is in a shadow DOM tree, the text is part of a child [text node](https://dom.spec.whatwg.org/#text) of an HTML element in the flat tree and has sufficient contrast

 ```html
 <p style="color: #333; background: #fff;" id="p"></p>